markstringer-dti/markstringer-dti.github.io/dti.md

 The second reason is this, we might call it the "there's only one way to find out," reason.
 How do you find out if you can do something?
 By trying to do it.

-I'm teasing this out from the kind of non-functional requirements, rules and regulations reasons that might be stopping you from getting some software working.
+There are lots of rules and regulations relating to - well - everything, it seems.
+And software is no exception.
+Rules about security.
+Rules about hosting.
+Rules about performance.
+In software, this red tape is often called "non functional requirements."
+And you software might get stopped dead in it's tracks by someone wearing a metaphorical peaked cap because it doesn't meet of these.
+And we'll talk about these "non-functional requirements in more detail later.
+But I'm not talking about those just yet.
 This is more straight-forward than that.
 These are the simplest questions that trying to get working software answers.

 Is your team capable of writing this software?